 From the email address you’d like to use for your list subscription, send an email to NYVETSAG-Lfirstname.lastname@example.org and type the word “join” (without quotations) in the body of the message.

-The Cornell Small Farms Program is pleased to offer partial scholarships for military veterans to take our online courses as part of the Farm Ops initiative.
+Through this program the Cornell Small Farms Program is also pleased to offer partial scholarships for military veterans to take our online courses.
 The courses, normally $250, will be offered to veterans for $125.
-In order to be eligible a person must be a veteran or active duty military, a resident of New York State, and have plans to begin selling farm products (filing a Schedule F) in 2016 or 2017.
-In order to view the course offerings and schedules go to: http://smallfarms.cornell.edu/online-courses/.
-If you are eligible and would like to apply for a scholarship, complete a short form here.
+In order to be eligible a person must be a veteran or active duty military, a resident of New York State, and have plans to begin selling farm products (filing a Schedule F) in 2017 or 2018.
+The course offerings and schedules can be viewed here.
+If you are eligible and would like to apply for a scholarship, contact Erica.
 Registration is limited and will be offered first come, first served.
 Participants will be asked to complete a targeted survey at the end of the course as well as 6 months from completion, to determine the effect on their operation.

-As part of our educational programming, the National Center for Appropriate Technology (NCAT) will deliver their ‘Armed to Farm’ program to NY farmer veterans beginning in August 2015.
+As part of our educational programming, the National Center for Appropriate Technology (NCAT) delivered their ‘Armed to Farm’ program to NY farmer veterans in 2015, 2016, and 2017.
 This program provides an intensive, week-long residential business and entrepreneurship training for veterans interested in farming.
 ‘Armed to Farm’ has been tested around the country and evaluations by veterans who have participated in the program are exceedingly positive.
-Registration is open until June 23, 2017 for the third and final Armed to Farm, which will take place in Queensbury, NY from July 31 to August 4, 2017.
-For more information or to register for the program, please visit the Armed to Farm web page.
+The third and final Armed to Farm for veterans in NY took place in Queensbury from July 31 to August 4, 2017.
 To learn more about training opportunities, please be sure to sign up for our E-news updates and check the ‘Veteran’ box to be added to our veterans in ag. listserve.

 Regional Learning Networks